garcia-ho/RMST_Code/README.md

 This is the storage of the start up project.
 Hope I could publish a paper based on this for my Ph.D. application.

+The corrsponding R package 'ScuRMST' can be found at [ScuRMST](https://garcia-ho.github.io/ScuRMST/)
 ## Flow Chart of Sculpted RMST design
 ![Flow chart](figures/Flow_chart.jpg)